"To effectively communicate, we must realize that we are all different in the way we perceive the world; and use this understanding as a guide to our

 In 2011, I began teaching the sport of agility.
-My passion for dog training now revolves mostly around this, and sharing it with people and dogs from all walks of life.
+My passion for dog training now revolves around both agility and behavior modification for dogs with reactivity and aggression, and sharing it with people and dogs from all walks of life.
 Any dog can play agility, and I love emphasizing that fact to anyone interested in the sport.

 During the Spring of 2013, I added another addition to my pack!
 My first performance puppy, Chuckle, was born in Dallas, Tx.
 He is truly a character, but oh so serious about his work.
 Chuck is truly the picture perfect dog in my mind.
 Chuck has competed in UKI and will begin his competition career this coming Fall in USDAA.

 In the Fall of 2014, after six years of dog training, I opened a business independently.
-The majority of my time is devoted to training my own dogs, teaching classes, working with rescue groups, and saving dogs who exhibit behavioral concerns.
+The majority of my time is devoted to training my own dogs, teaching group classes and private instruction, working with rescue groups, as well as taking continued education courses.

 Agility classes are held at: 13291 Pond Springs Road, Austin Texas, 78729